IsaiahSama/Tizzy/README.md

 - Mobile Application is the mobile application used to intergrate and facilitate communication between the watches and the server.

 ## Watch Applications
+The various watch applications, will be accessible through one file called `tizzy.app.js`, which will provide a scrolling feature to reach the other code.
 Apps located here include:

 - ClockFace: Our custom Clock Application